The best music transcription software: how much important transcriptions are to become a better musician?

-Transcribing music is the best way to improve your skills when it comes to enrich your vocabulary.
+Transcribing music is the best way to improve your skills when it comes to enriching your vocabulary.
 In order to do this, you’ll need some solid work method and the best music transcription software that could help you to reach this purpose.
-You most probably spend a bunch of time every day by practicing scales, arpeggios, chords and exercises but you wonder why you still don’t sound as your favourite musicians, or even better, why you still don’t have your personal sound.
-This blog is mainly focused on guitar but the golden rules I’m giving you right now are valid for all kind of musicians out there, it doesn’t really matter the style played and the level you have.
+You most probably spend a bunch of time every day practicing scales, arpeggios, chords, and exercises but you wonder why you still don’t sound like your favorite musicians, or even better, why you still don’t have your personal sound.
+This blog is mainly focused on guitar but the golden rules I’m giving you right now are valid for all kinds of musicians out there, it doesn’t really matter the style played and the level you have.

 Learning Music is like learning any other new language

 I’m personally passionate about languages.
-I studied French litterature in high school and I loved the big classics: Hugo, Montaigne, Gide, Flaubert and poets like Baudelaire (my overall favourite), Verlaine and Rimbaud.
-I’m writing you in English now and as you may know, English is not my native language.
-I’m an Italian native speaker so I had to study carefully the English grammar, the vocabulary and the literature to be fluent and confident enough.
-Still I everytime find room for improvements but that’s the way to enjoy the trip folks!
+I studied French literature in high school and I loved the big classics: Hugo, Montaigne, Gide, Flaubert, and poets like Baudelaire (my overall favorite), Verlaine, and Rimbaud.
+I’m writing to you in English now and as you may know, English is not my native language.
+I’m an Italian native speaker, so I had to study carefully English grammar, vocabulary, and the literature to be fluent and confident enough.
+Still, I every time find room for improvements but that’s the way to enjoy the trip folks!

 There are many “layers” concerning the learning process of languages and the more I advanced in my studies, the more I understood how much music was helping me a lot in assimilating the languages I needed to learn.

 Music and languages are more or less the same for me.
 You can express an idea with words, you can express it with sounds: still you’re communicating with the world out there and your brain is synthesizing information into a format that is going to be processed and externalized in the most fluent and achievable way.